-- i.
-The Featherston Growth Node -labelled FA as identified in the Greater Wellington Regional Framework (GWRF) scored the highest of the options (see Map F below) on the basis that it would provide for the level of population growth anticipated, allow for housing choices, and can be structure planned and master-planned to enable quality developments including transit oriented development.
+The Featherston Growth Node - labelled FA as identified in the Greater Wellington Regional Framework (GWRF) scored the highest of the options (see Map F below) on the basis that it would provide for the level of population growth anticipated, allow for housing choices, and can be structure planned and master-planned to enable quality developments including transit oriented development.
 One issue however with this option is the unknown cost of wastewater servicing, and additionally issues of flooding.
-Featherston South Corridor (FD)did not score well on a range of criteria including servicing, and being in a flood zone. - ii.
-Following further sites visits, land at the edge of and contiguous to the original growth node circle (1km radius) on Map F below has been identified as warranting inclusion in the growth node following an assessment against the criteria.
+Featherston South Corridor (FD)did not score well on a range of criteria including servicing, and being in a flood zone.

+- 1. Following further sites visits, land at the edge of and contiguous to the original growth node circle (1km radius) on Map F below has been identified as warranting inclusion in the growth node following an assessment against the criteria.
 This allows them to be included in the master planning for the town of Featherston in light of their proximity and current pattern of development.
-(See 1.0 Table 3 p.
+(See 1.0 - Table 3 p.
 23-24 below).
-The areas are labelled FB Southern Mid Residential and FC Northern Residential Lifestyle on the Map F below Page 13. - iii.
-The existing urban area and zoning (FE in the matrix table) was not seen to be consistent with the Draft Greater Wellington Regional Growth Framework, which has an emerging direction for nodal development with more choice for housing and employment in the Wairarapa.
+The areas are labelled FB Southern Mid Residential and FC Northern Residential Lifestyle on the Map F below Page 13. - 2.
+The existing urban area and zoning (FE in the matrix table) was not seen to be consistent with the Draft Greater Wellington Regional Growth Framework, which has an emerging direction for nodal development with more choice for housing

-Hamlet options
+Hamlet Options

-- Five potential 'hamlet' options were considered.
+- 1. Five potential 'hamlet' options were considered.
 Two of these are coastal in nature (Ngawi and Lake Ferry).
 Both of these scored low owing to coastal hazards (e.g. flooding, seal level rise, erosion, Tsunami zone).
-Of the 3 'rural hamlets' assessed (Pirinoa- Kahutara-Tauherenikau), Pirinoa scored the highest for potential development owing to the level of existing community infrastructure present including a school, dairy, café, service station and marae together with water supply - ii.
+Of the 3 'rural hamlets' assessed (Pirinoa- Kahutara-Tauherenikau), Pirinoa scored the highest for potential development owing to the level of existing community infrastructure present including a school, dairy, café, service station and marae together with water supply. - 2.
 The key issue for the Council to consider is the extent to which it wants to resource hamlet options (e.g. through plan changes and consultation) and the subsequent provisioning of infrastructure when the population it may serve could be relatively small.

-1.0 High Level Matrix Assessments
+High Level Matrix Assessments

-1.1 The following Tables 1-4 record scoring of residential growth options undertaken through 3 facilitated workshops where a multi-disciplinary team of staff (representing planning, infrastructure, policy, amenities, and Wellington Water) came together to assess respective growth options against specified criteria.
+The following Tables 1-4 record scoring of residential growth options undertaken through three facilitated workshops where a multi-disciplinary team of staff (representing planning, infrastructure, policy, amenities, and Wellington Water) came together to assess respective growth options against specified criteria.
 Total scores helped to identify recommended options for growth.
 A process of further moderation was undertaken in December 2020 and February 2021 to check consistency of scoring across the towns, noting at the same time however, that what is particularly important is to assess the options within each of the towns on the basis that each town will accommodate some population growth.
 A score was not given to "other factors" that were identified on the day as they were found to be matters that were taken into account through the other criteria.
 Some criteria may be weighted higher than others (e.g. owing to statutory requirements), however for the purpose of the high level assessment the criteria were not explicitly weighted.
-Wellington Water has also provided a Summary Document 25 February 2021 of its inputs and scoring methodology for each of the 3 Waters.
-The table below (p16) explains Wellington Water's rating table for the qualitative assessment.
+Wellington Water has also